christianandrew/arch-linux-gnome/README.md

 # Theme

-Theme that I use is Orchis Theme
+Theme that I used is Orchis Theme

 https://github.com/vinceliuice/Orchis-theme